Sunloid/ContinuousIntegration-ContinuousDelivery/docs/architecture.md

 Responsible for taking the project through the quality gate in the SonarQube server which needs to manually created and setup first.

 ## Stage 7.
 UploadArtifact
+Responsible for configuring and uploading a artifact to the Nexus repository **nexusVersion: 'nexus3'**:
+Mentions the Nexus version to the Jenkins server.

+**nexusUrl: '172.31.4.32:8081'**